riscv/riscv-v-spec/README.md

 # riscv-v-spec
-Working draft of the proposed RISC-V V vector extension
+Working draft of the proposed RISC-V V vector extension.